 At UCLA I had the opportunity to teach geology majors in upper-division lab classes for several years.
+This spring, I am serving as Visiting Assistant Professor at Colorado College, teaching Igneous Petrology.
 Check out my teaching page for more detail.
 For two years I was the president of the UCLA Earth, Planetary, and Space Science Student Organization (EPSSSO), a grad student-run organization dedicated to enrichment and outreach events for EPSS as well as the greater geoscience community.

 I am strongly committed to improving equity, diversity, and inclusion in the geosciences, and increasing participation of early-career researchers in the academic peer-review process.
 I am currently collaborating with colleagues in the U.K., Spain, and Germany to develop a database of willing referees for geoscience journal articles.
 If you’re interested, please fill out this form to sign up!